English Language Skills for Speakers of Other Languages

 - Advanced Track: For learners who do not wish to take credit courses.
 Most courses focus on English language skills for the work environment.
 TOEFL preparation also offered.

-The Adult ESOL ( English for Speakers of Other Languages) Program provides basic English language and life skills instruction to county residents whose native language is not English.
-Levels begin with basic literacy through advanced.
+Adult ESOL, English for Speakers of Other Languages, helps students learn English for life, work, and community.
+Levels begin with basic literacy through advanced (Pre-GED® and GED®).
 Most classes are tuition free, except advanced.
-Students take a test to find the best class for them.
+Students take a placement test (CASAS) to find the best class for them.

 - ESOL, English for Speakers of Other Languages, helps students learn English for life, work, and community.

 - Adult Basic Education (ABE) for those students who need basic skills in reading and math.